MosheBerman/MBCalendarKit/README.md

 ## Customizing the First Day of the Week:
 Version 2.2.0 adds support for the `firstWeekday` property of NSCalendar.
 If the `currentCalendar` (or whichever you set) has some day other than Sunday set as the first day of the week, the calendar view will respect that.

-	//	0.
-Instantiate a calendarViewController.
-(You can use a calendarView directly.)
+	/// Instantiate a CalendarViewController or CalendarView.
-    CKCalendarViewController *calendarViewController = [CKCalendarViewController new];
+    let calendarViewController = CKCalendarViewController()

-	//	1.
-Set the first day of the week to Monday. calendarViewController.calendarView.firstWeekDay = 2;
+	/// Set the first day of the week to Monday. calendarViewController.calendarView.firstWeekDay = 2

-**About the firstWeekDay property:** Use integers 1-7 to set a weekday from Sunday through Saturday.
-Using other numbers is not documented in the `NSCalendar` documentation.
+**About the firstWeekDay property:** Use integers 1-7 to set a weekday from Sunday through Saturday. `NSCalendar` doesn't say what happens if you use another number, so you're on your own if you do that.